Abyss & Apex : First Quarter 2007

 But it wasn’t a minute, it was twenty.
 She paced around the room, looked out in the hallway, sat down, stood up, looked out the window, read the charts on the wall—about smoking, about prostate cancer, about the circulatory system.

 When the doctor came, he had two aliens with him, riding an inflatable ball that rolled beneath them as they walked backwards on top.
 “Our guests would like to observe.
-Is that ok?” the doctor asked.
+Is that okay?” the doctor asked.

 Guests, she thought.
 They weren’t exactly guests, were they?
 They hadn’t been invited.
 She shrugged her assent, feeling the uncomfortable pressure that was a combination of guilt and a desire to please; she’d experienced it before.
 The aliens rolled their ball against the wall and hopped onto the examination table near her.